frostace/Dynamic-Path-Planning/README.md

     * 293 visiting an undefined entry of grid
         * b.c. i set the grow length to be 2, which may lead to the issue of growing the tree outside of the board, and visiting the undefined grid.
 3. ~~when generating random spots, i should not instantize a new spot, i have to randomly pick a pair of indices and take the spot out of the grid matrix. otherwise i cannot get the spot.wall attribute correctly, cause they are all new objects.~~
+4. isSegmentValid sometimes malfunction, and the last branch can walk through an obstacle

 ## TODO:
 1. ~~add diagonal ability~~